Dru Story News is a blog about politics, pop culture, sports, music, the arts, and a variety of socially conscious subjects.

-Veganism is growing in popularity and the reason is mainly because people are discovering our cultural love affair with meat may need to be reconsidered for many, many reasons.
+Veganism is growing in popularity and the reason is mainly that people are discovering our cultural love affair with meat may need to be reconsidered for many, many reasons.
 Whether it's because the animals are treated terribly, which is true, or because evidence is showing a more plant-based diet is healthier, interest keeps growing and the conversation is being had.
 Regardless, meat consumption is in question and veganism is on the rise.

 The Meat of the Matter

 More and more people seem to be more attracted to the vegetarian and vegan lifestyles these days for a variety of reasons.
 We are in an age in which vigilance is growing because when it comes to our food, there are unseen dangers everywhere.
 People are realizing that the healthcare industry can’t be trusted.
 The main directive of the healthcare industry is to keep people functionally ill and sell drugs.
-Of course that isn’t what people who work in healthcare set out to do, but it is how the system is structured by the powers that be and beyond their control.
+Of course, that isn’t what people who work in healthcare set out to do, but it is how the system is structured by the powers that be and beyond their control.
 Consequently, and as illnesses rise, people are getting more interested in health and self-preservation.
 Our foods are being loaded with poisons, preservatives, GMO’s and meat is more dangerous now than it has even been.
 And so, for a variety of reasons, veganism is appealing to a wider group of people.

 Perhaps the main reason is animal cruelty.
 The way animals are treated by the meat industry is absolutely shocking.
 Animal cruelty is high on the list for people deciding to turn away from meat and the use of animal products.

 Another reason people are deciding not to eat meat is for health.
 It is a proven fact that it is healthier to eat less meat and eat more fruits and vegetables.
-However, in addition to that, many of the animals are diseased and full of hormones, steroids and GMO foods.
+However, in addition to that, many of the animals are diseased and full of hormones, steroids, and GMO foods.
 In addition to the risks already associated with meat consumption, the hormones and toxins are making the meat significantly less safe.
-Many people are dying younger to cancer, several heart diseases and ailments but they are not telling us that the problems lie in our food.
+Many people are dying younger to cancer, several heart diseases, and ailments but they are not telling us that the problems lie in our food.

 Below is just some food for thought on how veganism is becoming the way to go for many.